 IT’S NOT ARCHIVED IF YOU CAN’T FIND IT

 Every studio and freelance engineer has a requirement to back-up (archive) their work.
-If you profile the typical chaotic recording workflow, it’s clear that the archiving process needs to be simple and fast.
+Based on the typical chaotic recording workflow, it’s clear that the archiving process needs to be simple and fast.
 At the same time, the files must be ‘findable’ (not just by the person archiving them) a month, a year, or ten years later.
 So what makes files findable, and how much effort is required?

 THE TWO EXTREMES

-Certified Transfers uses what we call ‘Smart Archiving’ which offers users the perfect balance of effort and functionality.
+Certified Archives uses what we call ‘Smart Archiving’ which balances effort and functionality.
 ‘Smart Archiving’ relies on a few key meta-data fields to drive a powerful search feature.
-The meta-data is applied at the project/session level so it’s entered once which should takes about 10 seconds.
+The meta-data is applied at the project/session level so it’s entered once which takes about 10 seconds.
 The fields include;

 - Project/Session Name